Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

 The functions ``maximum_weighted_independent_set`` and ``maximum_weighted_clique``
 support scipy sparse matrix/array, networkx graph, and pandas dataframes as possible input graph.
 The input graph captures the adjacency matrix of the graph :math:`G` (upper triangle with zero diagonals only).
-The weights of the vertices should be also provided as a numpy array or a pandas dataframe depending on the input graph data structure.
+The user should also provide the vertex weights as a numpy array or a pandas dataframe depending on the input graph data structure.

 The example below finds the maximum weighted independent set and the maximum weighted clique for a graph with 8 vertices and 12 edges